Cowra

 AreaSearch assessment of residential development drivers sees a low level of activity in Cowra, placing the area among the bottom 25% of areas assessed nationally

-The average construction value of new properties is $506,000, indicating a focus on the premium market segment.
-In FY26, there have been $19.7 million in commercial approvals, showing steady investment activity in this sector.
-Compared to the Rest of NSW, Cowra has similar development levels per capita, suggesting market stability aligned with regional trends.
-However, building activity has slowed in recent years, which could indicate potential planning limitations or an established area with fewer new developments needed.
+New properties are constructed at an average cost of $515,000, indicating developers target the premium market segment.
+This financial year, there have been $19.7 million in commercial approvals, showing steady investment activity.
+Compared to Rest of NSW, Cowra has similar development levels per person, suggesting market stability aligned with regional patterns.
+However, building activity has slowed in recent years and is below the national average, implying established area characteristics and potential planning limitations.

 Frequently Asked Questions - Development